FloSchuberth/cSEM/README.md

-generalized canonical correlation analysis (GCCA), principal component analysis (PCA), factor score regression (FSR) using sum score, regression or Bartlett scores (including bias correction using Croon’s approach), as well as several tests and typical postestimation procedures (e.g., verify admissibility of the estimates, assess the model fit, test the model fit, compute confidence intervals, compare groups, etc.).
+generalized canonical correlation analysis (GCCA), principal component analysis (PCA), factor score regression (FSR) using sum score, regression or Bartlett scores (including bias correction using Croon’s approach), as well as several tests and typical post-estimation procedures (e.g., verify admissibility of the estimates, assess the model fit, test the model fit, compute confidence intervals, compare groups, etc.).

-## News (2022-11-24):
+## News (2022-05-09):

--   `testCVPAT()` function implements the cross-validated predictive ability test (CVPAT)

 - `predict()` function is now able to predict categorical indicators (a procedure known as OrdPLScPredict).

 - Use singular value decomposition in GSCAm to deal with large datasets, which allows for large datasets (thanks to Heungsun Hwang)

 ## Installation